-- manual handling operations involving significant lifting, pushing or pulling are avoided where possible, - where the above is not possible, the risks are assessed and measures are implemented to reduce the risk of injury e.g. by re-organising work systems, providing equipment such as trolleys/barrows, splitting loads into smaller units, specifying team lifts, providing employees with training in the techniques that minimise the risk of injury etc., - the significant findings of manual handling assessments are recorded locally on the SGC Holdings TA SGC Security Services form given in 3.1 of this policy, - employees are not required to carry out manual handling operations beyond their individual capacities.
+- manual handling operations involving significant lifting, pushing or pulling are avoided where possible, - where the above is not possible, the risks are assessed and measures are implemented to reduce the risk of injury e.g. by re-organising work systems, providing equipment such as trolleys/barrows, splitting loads into smaller units, specifying team lifts, providing employees with training in the techniques that minimise the risk of injury etc., - employees are not required to carry out manual handling operations beyond their individual capacities.